Do you know what a domestic violence advocate is and what they do? Many women do, but most men are blissfully ignorant unless directly impacted by it.

 No matter how much she may want to go, her financial limitations may make this impossible.
 “Economic self-sufficiency is frequently the difference between violence and safety for many victims,” states the National Coalition Against Domestic Violence.

-For years, I have given to women’s shelters and non-profits and asked other men to do the same.
+I have given to women’s shelters and non-profits for years and asked other men to do the same.

 But you are not limited to financial assistance.